simp/simp-doc/docs/getting_started_guide/Installing_SIMP_From_A_Repository.rst

 =================================

-Using the `official SIMP YUM repositories`_ is the simplest method for getting up and running with a SIMP system.
-If you are using a virtual infrastructure, such as `AWS`_, `Microsoft Azure`_, `Google Cloud`_, or your own internal VM stack, this is the method that you will almost definitely want to use.
+Using the `official SIMP YUM repositories`_ is the simplest method for getting up and running with SIMP on an existing infrastructure.
+If you are using a virtual infrastructure, such as `AWS`_, `Microsoft Azure`_, `Google Cloud`_, or your own internal VM stack, this is the method that you will want to use.

 ..
 NOTE::